allen0lee/ticket_viewer/README.md

 # ticket_viewer

 ### 1. Solution summary
-This solution is built to:
+This is a full stack solution built to:
 1. Connect to the Zendesk API
 2. Request all the tickets for my trial account
 3. Display them in a list
 4. Page through tickets with each page showing maximum 25 tickets
 5. Display individual ticket details
 <br /><br />
-Technologies used: Ruby 2.7.0, Ruby Sinatra, Minitest
+Technologies used: Ruby 2.7.0, Ruby Sinatra, Minitest, React <br />
+Repo for the React frontend is [here](https://github.com/allen0lee/ticket-viewer-react).

 ### 2. How to run this solution
 1. Install RVM(Ruby Version Manager) and Ruby 2.7.0 if you don't have it in your system.